cultureandempire/cultureandempire.github.io/cande.md

 During the Industrial Age, many corporations were born and grew large, becoming what we see today as "old money."
 This established group tends to view the wilder aspects of the digital economy as a threat.
 In fact, it often directly tries to control, slow, or reverse technological progress.
 It's a safe bet that despite its best efforts, every product of the human mind that can be digitized, will be digitized.
 We've already crossed the digital horizon in many industries and the rest will follow.
 Whether it be the notes of a new symphony, the design of a new pair of jeans, or the frames of a subway surveillance camera, human culture is ultimately going to end up as one very long number: a stream of bits.
 This is a historic inevitability.

-Knowledge has largely moved on-line, with Google acting as the general index and Wikipedia and Facebook as the aggregates of human knowledge.
+Knowledge has largely moved on line, with Google acting as the general index and Wikipedia and Facebook as the aggregates of human knowledge.
 Who you know is as important as what you know.
-Business has moved on-line in many cases: email, VoIP, wikis, mobile phones, video chats, and virtual teams working for virtual companies selling virtual products to virtual customers for virtual money.
+Business has moved on line in many cases: email, VoIP, wikis, mobile phones, video chats, and virtual teams working for virtual companies selling virtual products to virtual customers for virtual money.

 Digital entertainment products -- music, video, games, social networks, pornography -- are the main attractions of the digital society to many people.
 Art students in the rich world switched to easier "new media" like video in the late 1990's and early part of the twenty-first century.
 Analog culture -- typewriters, board games, printed books, handwritten letters -- are becoming antiques.
 Collect those postcards, because your kids won't ever receive one.